Watney first on PGA Tour to test positive for coronavirus - WHIZ News

 Players, caddies and essential personnel have mandatory tests.

-“For the health and well-being of all associated with the tournament those within the community, the tour has begun implementing its response plan in consultation with medical experts, including working with those who may have had close contact with Nick,” the tour said in a statement.
+As part of the contact tracing plan, Taylor, List and their caddies were to be tested immediately.

-The tour said it would not comment further.
-It is scheduled to play next week in Cromwell, Connecticut, where the Travelers Championship is testing everyone — including volunteers and media — who will be on property.
+The PGA Tour is scheduled to play next week in Cromwell, Connecticut, where the Travelers Championship is testing everyone — including volunteers and media — who will be on property.

 Hilton Head has been particularly busy this week, with local restaurants packed with people who typically come to this quiet island on the Atlantic coast for vacation.

+“South Carolina’s open.
+If you go anywhere to a restaurant, there’s a lot of people there right now,” Spieth said.
+“So I guess that’s probably best case is that he got it on his own outside” the bubble.

-Under the tour’s guidelines for a positive test, Watney is to self-isolate for at least 10 days provided he has no subsequent symptoms or two negative test results 24 hours apart or more.
+Under the tour’s guidelines for a positive test, Watney is to self-isolate for at least 10 days.
+He can end his self-isolation after 10 days provided he has no subsequent symptoms or has two negative test results 24 hours apart or more.

 The tour will provide a stipend to pay for the costs of his self-isolation.

-Watney has five victories, most recently in 2012 at Bethpage Black in the FedEx Cup playoff opener.
+Watney’s most recent victory was in 2012 at Bethpage Black in the FedEx Cup playoff opener.
 He has struggled to regain his top form since missing 10 months in 2016 because of back surgery.

 More AP golf: https://apnews.com/apf-Golf and https://twitter.com/AP_Sports